Pre-College Summer Programs

-High school and college students can join SPC's Theater Summer Camp.
+High school and college students can join SPC's Summer Musical Theater Program.
 Students can participate on the technical or performance side as they produce a musical.

-The Summer of Success (SOS) Program is a 6-week "introduction to college" program for graduating seniors from Pinellas County high schools.
+The Summer of Success (SOS) Program is a six-week "introduction to college" program for graduating seniors from Pinellas County high schools.

 St. Petersburg College provides support or services for the following summer programs.